panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 ## 4. When to use function overloading

 Function overloading, when used the right way, can greatly increase the usability of functions that may be invoked in multiple ways.
-That especially useful during autocomplete: you get listed all the possible overloadings as separate records in autocomplete.
+That is especially useful during autocomplete: you get listed all the possible overloadings as separate records.

 However, there are situations when I'd recommend not to use the function overloading, but rather stick to the function signature.